 Most foreign nationals who move to Utrecht Region start out by renting an apartment or house.
 If you are staying for a short period, renting is probably your best option.
 Rental contracts generally have an initial duration of 12 months and become flexible after the first year.
 This is very convenient and you are not responsible for any major repairs or ongoing maintenance.
 In the Netherlands, there are two options for renting: social housing (sociale huur) and the private sector (vrije sector).

 For people whose incomes are less than 43,574 euros a year (2020), the social housing market is a good option.
 Social housing is significantly cheaper than renting on the private market and is rigorously controlled.
 Allocation is based on need and annual income.
 In Utrecht Region, however, there are long waiting lists.
 For the major cities, the waiting period currently tends to be at least three years.
 If you want to look for social housing, you can register via Woningnet (website is in Dutch).

 For people who do not qualify for social housing, there is the private rental sector.
 This market is driven by demand.
 As a result, rents are higher.
-Prices can go from 300 euros (monthly) for student housing up to 2,000 euros for multiple room apartments.
+Prices can go from 300 euros (monthly) for student housing up to 2,000 euros for multiple room rental apartments in Utrecht and other large cities.
 A deposit is also required, usually the equivalent of one or two months’ rent.

 In the private rental sector, landlords are responsible for maintenance.
 It is important to know that both the tenant and the landlord have statutory rights and responsibilities.
 Make sure you know about these rights and obligations and the contract details before signing your first rental agreement.